Visit the School of Diplomacy and International Relations

 Schedule an Appointment at the School of Diplomacy

 If you would like to meet with us at the School, appointments are scheduled on a first come first serve basis.
 To arrange an appointment, prospective undergraduate students should contact Dr. Ursula Sanjamino, Associate Dean at DiplomacyUG@shu.edu.
-Prospective graduate students should contact Daniel Kristo, Assistant Dean of Graduate Enrollment Management at email@example.com.
+Prospective graduate students should contact Dr. Catherine Ruby, Assistant Dean of Graduate Enrollment Management at email@example.com.

 Tour the Seton Hall University Campus

 The Office of Undergraduate Admissions at Seton Hall regularly schedules on campus tours for prospective undergraduate students.
 To schedule a campus tour please click here.
-Tours for prospective graduate students can be arranged at the time of your visit.
-For your convenience, a virtual tour is also available.
+Graduate tours should also be requested at firstname.lastname@example.org.
+A virtual graduate tour is also availale.

 Seton Hall Undergraduate Open House Events